Greece Flag

 Legal Fees:

-Buyer and seller share the costs.
-Employing the services of a lawyer is highly advisable to avoid the "who owns what" mischief rampant in Greece.
-The lawyer will make sure that the land title is clear.
+Employing the services of a lawyer is highly advisable to avoid the "who owns what" mischief rampant in Greece as well as to conclude the legal due diligence regarding any encumbrances like liens, mortgages, etc. The lawyer will help you to be in compliance with the tax legislation and will make sure that the land title is all in order.

 LEGAL FEES

-Buyer and seller each pay 1% to 2.5% agent's commission.
-Sometimes an allowance is made for this when setting the sale price, so in effect the buyer pays.
+The buyer and the seller each pay 1% to 2% (plus 24% VAT) as the real estate agent´s fee.
+Sometimes an allowance is made for this when setting the sale price, so in effect the buyer pays the total.